HelleBenjamin/ManuOS/README.md

 ![Terminal](manuos1.png)
 # ManuOS
 ManuOS is a hobby os written in C and X86 assembly.
 Its main goal is to be simple and easy to use.
 It currently supports only X86 architecture.
 Arm support is planned in the future.
+Planned to replace old 16-bit kernel with new [32-bit kernel](https://github.com/HelleBenjamin/Lanskern)(experimetal).
 ## Features
 - Two editions, C and asm
 - Open source